seokinj/seokinj.github.io/content/news/Kimsuky/index.md

 summary: C2 servers and Malwares were shared with the Korea Internet & Security Agency (KISA) and the National Intelligence Service (NIS) to support official analysis.
 tags:
 - Personal
-title: Identified Actionable Threat Intelligence on Kimsuky, APT group of North Korea
+title: Identified Actionable Threat Intelligence on Kimsuky Operations, APT group of North Korea
 links:
   - icon_pack: fas
     icon: scroll